Euro zone back in firing line over growth, lowflation, Greece

 “Just because all these issues are being discussed together does not mean it will give rise to a compromise or trade-offs.
 There has to be movement on all these points,” Sapin said.

-The executive European Commission seems likely to send the French budget back to Paris for redrafting later this month, aggravating the political dispute over economic policy.
+The executive European Commission seems likely to send the French budget back to Paris for redrafting later this month, aggravating the political spat over economic policy.

 The risk, a senior EU official said, is that a December deal is too minimal to revive growth or restore confidence.

-Meanwhile, uncertainties over Greece seem likely to grow with conservative Prime Minister Antonis Samaras fighting for his coalition government’s survival by trying to declare an early end to its deeply unpopular EU/IMF bailout program.
+Meanwhile, uncertainties over Greece seem likely to grow with conservative Prime Minister Antonis Samaras fighting for his coalition government’s survival by trying to declare an early end to its deeply unpopular EU/IMF bailout.

 Greek 10-year government bond yields soared above 9 percent on Thursday - a level at which Athens could not afford to rely on market finance - as investors fretted about the risk of a snap election next March that could bring the anti-bailout leftist Syriza party to power.

-EU officials say Greece will need at least a European precautionary credit line subject to reform conditions even if it forgoes further assistance from the IMF, which is deeply unpopular in Athens.

-Additional reporting by Madeline Chambers and Stephen Brown in Berlin, Jean-Baptiste Vey in Paris and Alastair Macdonald in Brussels.
-Editing by Mike Peacock
+EU officials say Greece will need at least a European precautionary credit line subject to reform conditions even if it foregoes further assistance from the IMF, which is deeply unpopular in Athens.
+(Additional reporting by Madeline Chambers and Stephen Brown in Berlin, Jean-Baptiste Vey in Paris and Alastair Macdonald in Brussels.
+Editing by Mike Peacock)